spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/is-deployment-process-compatible-with-paas-ootb-deployment-process.md

 template: howto-guide-template
 ---

-# Is deployment process compatible with PaaS OOTB deployment process?

-{% info_block infoBox %}

-Resources: DevOps

-{% endinfo_block %}

-## Description

 The purpose of this artcile is clarification of the deployment process after migration to Spryker Cloud.

-After setting up a repository (GitHub/GitLab/Bitbucket) and a deplyment branch for the project the automatic rollout releases triggered by a commit event.
-Deployment includes the `Approve` step to avoid rollout by mistake.
-This may be disabled, for example, to non-production envs by request in [SalesForce portal](http://support.spryker.com) or during filling out the onboarding [questionary form](/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/paas-assessment-prerequisites.html).
+After setting up a repository with a deployment branch for the project, changes are deployed automatically on commit.
+To avoid unexpected rollouts, deployment pipelines contain the `Approve` step.
+The step may be disabled, for example, for non-production environments by creating a ticket in the [SalesForce portal](http://support.spryker.com) or by specifying this request in [onboarding questionnaire](/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/paas-assessment-prerequisites.html).

-The current `Spryker PaaS` solution doesn't support any rollout strategies such as blue-green deployments, canary deployments etc.
-So, It is very important to perform well-done testing before rollout changes on production.
+Spryker Cloud Commerce OS doesn't support rollout strategies like blue-green or canary deployment.
+So, it's very important to cover changes with thorough testing before rolling them out to production.

-There are several types of deployment are available to use in CodePipeline:
+The following deployment pipelines are available:
 1. Build.
-Only uses for verification of the images building.
+Used only for verifying if an image can be built.
 It doesn't include a rollout.
 2. Rollout Scheduler.
-This pipeline includes only deploy of Jenkins.
+Deploys only Jenkins.
 3. Normal.
-The main pipeline for application deployment.
+The main pipeline for deploying applications.
 4. Destructive.
-The same as Normal pipeline, but includes clearing and next filling out data in RDS.
-   Is is mandatory to be launch for the first deploy or in case refreshing data.
+The same as Normal pipeline, but resets data in RDS.
+Is is used for initial deployments or for resetting data in non-production environments.

-The more detailed explanation how pipelines work you can find [here](/docs/cloud/dev/spryker-cloud-commerce-os/configure-deployment-pipelines/deployment-in-states.html#production-pipeline-steps).
+For more information on how pipelines work, see [Deployment in states](/docs/cloud/dev/spryker-cloud-commerce-os/configure-deployment-pipelines/deployment-in-states.html#production-pipeline-steps).

+## Resources

+DevOps